gbarwis/bash-scripts/README.md

 # Bash Scripts

-A collection of Bash scripts that I've written, tweaked, or borrowed.
-Mostly unrelated, they're intended for a variety of tasks, from server maintenance to minor automation.
+A collection of mostly unrelated Bash scripts.
+Used for a variety of tasks, from server maintenance to minor automation.

 ## Contents